bassoy/ttm/README.md

 * Multi-threading support with OpenMP
 * Can be used with and without a BLAS implementation
 * Performs in-place operations without transposing the tensor - no extra memory needed
-* For large tensors reaches peak matrix-times-vector performance
+* For large tensors reaches peak matrix-times-matrix performance

 ### Requirements
 * Requires the tensor elements to be contiguously stored in memory.